dgaydukov/cert-aws/sa/files/sa.md

 REST API error mapping - you can map exceptions from lambda to your api:
 * first add desired code to method integration (like 422)
-* second add integration response with lambda error regex and select code from method integration based on exception name
+* second add integration response with lambda error regex and select code from method integration based on exception name Max [execution timeout 30 sec](https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html), and you can't change it.
+So if you have some long-running lambda or http backend, you have to use async approach:
+* you send initial request, server generate someID and responds immediately
+* server run your task in background
+* you start polling server to check if background task completed by someID

 ###### Cognito
 Cognito - managed user service that add user sing-in/sign-up/management email/phone verification/2FA logic.
 There are 2 pools: